apify/actor-algolia-website-indexer/README.md

 # Algolia Website Indexer

-The Indexer crawls a website using the Puppeteer browser (headless Chrome) and indexes the selected page to the Algolia index.
+The Indexer crawls a website using the Puppeteer browser (headless Chrome) and indexes the selected pages to the Algolia index.
 It was designed to run in an Apify actor.

 ## Usage